nih-cfde/training-and-engagement/docs/Cloud-Platforms/Introduction-to-Terra/3terra.md

 ### Step 2: Import data to workspace

-Open the workspace created [previously](./2terra.md).
+Open the workspace created [in the previous section](./2terra.md) ([home page for all workspaces](https://app.terra.bio/#workspaces).
 The demo data files (".pheno" and ".vcf.gz") are small enough to manually upload to our Terra workspace.

 Go to the <span class="highlight_txt">DATA</span> tab, click <span class="highlight_txt">Files</span>, and then click the <span class="highlight_txt">+</span> sign to add 1 file at a time to the workspace.